ardalan-dsht/fastapi-authentication/README.md

 MONGO_USER_COLLECTION=users
 ```

 This is a simple example on how you can use this module.
+The current_user arg is the authenticated user schema which is stored in schemas.py .
 ```python
 from fastapi_authentication import User, get_current_active_user